 Your ability to set big goals—and commit to them—is admirable.
 Executing a training plan that supports your goals can help to develop your tenacity, determination, perseverance, passion, and confidence.
 These are traits that breed success—in triathlon and in life—but too much of a good thing can backfire.
-This is especially something to pay attention to right now as many triathletes dive into the training they can do to cope during the coronavirus pandemic.
+This is especially something to pay attention to now as many people feel the effects of moving into the third year of a pandemic.
 If you are unaware of the symptoms of burnout, or if you ignore them due to your relentless determination, your health and relationships can suffer.

 If your training exhibits any of the five symptoms of burnout described here, you may need to make adjustments to your goals or reduce training volume and intensity.
 Although your chimp brain wants to tough it out, don’t.
 Take control early in order to gain long-term performance, health, and life harmony.